Albert Kesselring: Battle of Britain

 The focus of air operations changed to destroying the docks and factories in the centre of London.
 The change in strategy has been described as militarily controversial.
-The decision certainly relieved the pressure on Fighter Command, but wartime records and post-war analysis has shown that Fighter Command was not on the verge of collapse as assumed by German intelligence.
+The decision certainly relieved the pressure on Fighter Command, but wartime records and post-war analysis have shown that Fighter Command was not on the verge of collapse as assumed by German intelligence.